 For this reason, bodybuilders tend to follow bulking and cutting phases independently from one another.

-This means that they might first follow a bulking diet to build muscle and then follow a cutting diet plan and cutting workout program to lose fat.
+This means that they might first follow a bulking diet to build muscle and then follow a cutting diet plan and cutting workout program to lose fat (and hopefully not experience muscle loss).

 Then, depending on whether they are training for a physique competition or just trying to improve body composition overall, they may cycle between bulking phases and cutting phases, lasting several weeks each until they have reached the body composition they are looking for.

-In other words, rather than trying to build muscle and lose fat at the same time, they focus on building muscle or losing fat first and then address the other physique goal.
+In other words, rather than trying to build muscle and lose fat at the same time, bodybuilders usually focus on building muscle or losing fat first and then address the other body composition goal.

 This strategy is often used so that the needs in terms of a muscle-building diet plan and a fat-loss diet plan (and workout program) are not “butting heads” and counteracting one another.